 This was not how the 2019 Formula 1 season was supposed to go for Haas.
 The Constructor had seen continued improvement year after year and proved critics wrong in the process.
 Haas was able to develop its own identity and moved away from being wholly considered a Ferrari sister team.
-Whether it was the constructor’s energetic team principal, Guenther Steiner or the open relationship with the media, Haas was a model of the modern F1 team.
+Whether it was the constructor’s energetic team principal, Guenther Steiner, or the open relationship with the media, Haas was a model of the modern F1 team.
 All of that has gone out the window halfway through this season leaving questions abound as to how so much has gone wrong in the span of a few months.
 Surely this can not continue for the rest of the year?

-There are three critical problems plaguing Haas this season, and each issue comes from three completely different parts of the team: the car development, the drivers’ relationship with each other, and the trouble with title sponsor, Rich Energy.
+There are three critical problems plaguing Haas this season, and each issue comes from three completely different parts of the team: the car development, the drivers’ relationships with each other, and the trouble with title sponsor, Rich Energy.
 There looks to be a perfect storm going on at Haas and while each issue is different, there is no denying it stems from on-track performances.

 Let’s first address the most recent developments following the German Grand Prix.
 Haas was able to get both drivers in the points at the Hockenheimring.
 Romain Grosjean finished seventh while Kevin Magnussen finished eighth.
 Yet, for what would be considered a solid day for a team desperate for any points it can get, the news is focused on another on-track clash between the two teammates.
 The Haas drivers made contact at the hairpin during the race.
 Luckily the consequences were no where near as severe compared to what occurred during the British Grand Prix, which saw a double retirement for the team.